oresttokovenko/oresttokovenko.github.io/_posts/0000-00-00-making-custom-latex-resume.markdown

 ![Image]({{site.baseurl}}/images/latex_example_2.jpg)

+For your convenience, you have two options to follow along:
-You can follow along with relevant [directory](https://github.com/oresttokovenko/resume_templates/tree/main/career_developer_template) in my Github respository
+1. You can clone or download the required materials from the career_developer_template [directory](https://github.com/oresttokovenko/resume_templates/tree/main/career_developer_template) in my Github repository.
+2. Alternatively, if you prefer using Overleaf, this template was published in the Overleaf gallery 🥳.
+You can make a direct copy from [here](https://www.overleaf.com/latex/templates/resume-template-by-orest/zmrmcnwmxdxn).
+This was made available as of May 2023.

 Once you open the above link, you will see two files.
 Let's begin with the `.cls` file - this file holds all the function code, allowing us to benefit from the DRY (Don't Repeat Yourself) principle.
 There is a bit of preamble that sets up the formatting of the document, but after that you will come to the 'Custom Commands' section.
 By executing these functions in the `.tex` file, we can maintain a clean and organized codebase while also keeping our resume content concise and focused.
 In LaTeX, commands are preceded by a backslash `\`.
 While it might seem unusual at first, you will quickly become accustomed to this syntax as you work with LaTeX.
 Here is an example of a LaTeX command that simply bolds some text (I prefer to use Pascal Case for LaTeX commands):